Lorenzo Carter (American football)

-Lorenzo Lemuel Carter (born December 10, 1995) is an American football linebacker for the Atlanta Falcons of the National Football League (NFL).
-He played college football at Georgia, and was selected in the third round of the 2018 NFL Draft by the New York Giants.
+Lorenzo Lemuel Carter (born December 10, 1995) is an American former professional football linebacker who played for seven seasons in the National Football League (NFL) with the New York Giants and Atlanta Falcons.
+He played college football for the Georgia Bulldogs, and was selected by the Giants in the third round of the 2018 NFL draft.

-High school career
+Early life

 Carter attended and played high school football at Norcross High School.
-He was named to the USA Today All-USA high school football team after his senior year in 2013.
+He was named to the USA Today All-USA High School Football Team after his senior year in 2013.
+A 4-star defensive end recruit, Carter committed to Georgia to play college football over offers from Alabama, Florida, LSU, and Notre Dame, among many others.

 College career

 Carter attended and played college football at Georgia under head coaches Mark Richt and Kirby Smart.
 As a true freshman at Georgia, Carter played 13 games making 5 starts, and received the University of Georgia newcomer of the year award.
 After the 2016 season, Carter announced that he would return to school for his senior season, despite speculation that he might declare for the 2017 NFL draft.
+Carter played in 54 games with 26 starts in his career at Georgia, recording 166 total tackles, 14 sacks, 6 forced fumbles, 6 fumble recoveries, and one defensive touchdown.
+He was named Second Team All-Southeastern Conference as a senior in 2017.

 Professional career

+Pre-draft

 Carter attended the NFL Scouting Combine and completed the majority of drills, but opted to skip the bench press, short shuttle, and three-cone drill.
 Carter was a top performer among all of the edge rushers, finishing first in the broad jump, second in the 40-yard dash, and third among his position group in the vertical jump.
 On March 21, 2018, Carter participated at Georgia's pro day, but opted to stand on his combine numbers and only performed positional drills.
 He attended pre-draft visits and private workouts with the San Francisco 49ers, Denver Broncos, and Minnesota Vikings.
 At the conclusion of the pre-draft process, Carter was projected to be a second round pick by NFL draft experts and scouts.
 He was ranked as the second best outside linebacker by DraftScout.com and was ranked the fifth best defensive end by Scouts Inc.